LewisJEllis/eslint101/slides.md

 Neither did some other people.
 One guy called JSLint:
 > a tool that makes sure you write your code like Douglas Crockford

-right after he forked JSLint, made the magic even more powerful, and called it **JSHint**.
+after he forked JSLint, added magic, and called it **JSHint**.

 * Like JSLint but lets you configure the rules more
-* Has 80% more GitHub stars than JSLint
+* Adoption: 80% more GitHub stars
 * That guy, Anton Kovalyov, wrote a book, **Third-Party JavaScript**, with Shape's own Ben Vinegar
+* Now maintained by Rick Waldron, idiomatic.js author

 --